 Ques – Is GREY market buy or sell shares illegal?

-Answer – Grey Market is basically a trading that takes place before the stock of a company gets enlisted on the stock exchange.
-It takes place before the IPO release and the prices may change any time.
-Hence, it is an unofficial trading and hence, not “illegal”.
+Answer – Grey Market is basically trading that takes place before the stock of a company gets enlisted on the stock exchange.
+It takes place before the IPO release and the prices may change at any time.
+Hence, it is unofficial trading and hence, not “illegal”.

 Ques – How to sell shares on the GREY market?